mparigi/cartpole-evolutionary-strategies/README.md

   To produce a child, the "parent" is blurred with random noise The children become the new population
 ```
+Note that this is not Lambda+Mu ES, which is elitist.

 An agent makes decisions using the following policy: